JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 # Next Steps

-That is only the beginning and a small example on how one may share Kotlin code between iOS and Android (and other platforms) with Kotlin, Kotlin/Native and Kotlin multiplatform projects.
+That is only the beginning and a small example of Kotlin code sharing between iOS and Android (and other platforms) with Kotlin, Kotlin/Native and Kotlin multiplatform projects.
+The same approach works on real applications, independently on their size and complexity.

 One may want to learn more from the multiplatform projects [documentation](#) or checkout the Swift and Objective-C [documentation](/docs/reference/native/objc_interop.html).

-## Kotlin Multiplatform Libraries

 Sharing code between platforms is the powerful technique, but it may be hard to accomplish without rich APIs that we have in Android, JVM or iOS platforms.